yiisoft/yii-view-renderer/README.md

 #### Injections lazy loading

 You can use lazy loading for injections.
-Injections will be created by container that implement `Yiisoft\Yii\View\InjectionContainerInterface`.
-Out of box available `InjectionContainer` based on PSR-11 compatible container.
+Injections will be created by container that implements `Yiisoft\Yii\View\InjectionContainerInterface`.
+Out of the box, it is available in `InjectionContainer` that is based on PSR-11 compatible container.

 1. Add injection container to `ViewRenderer` constructor: